ConYel/my_site_two/README.md

 The first panacea for a mismanaged nation is inflation of the currency; the second is war.
 Both bring a temporary prosperity; both bring a permanent ruin.
 But both are the refuge of political and economic opportunists.
 ― Ernest Hemingway

+Ignorance and fear are twins whose mother is slavery and whose father is oppression, and the mentality of the whole family is that of slaves.
+― Ameen Rihani